vivien/i3blocks/README.md

 defines the shell command to execute to get the block text, and the `interval` the block should be updated.

+A block command may return 3 lines.
+If so, they will overwrite (in this order) the following block property:

+  1. full_text
+  2. short_text
+  3. color

+For example, a script setting a full_text in blue but no short_text would look
+like:

+    echo "Here's my label"
+    echo
+    echo \#0000FF

 ## EXAMPLES

 Here is an example configuration: